nixworks/public/news/2004/10/25/README.md

 ##### Premier of Alberta
 ### [ At the behest of Premier Ralph Klein, the provincial legislative assembly of Alberta, Canada, is dissolved and elections called for November 22. ](/news/2004/10/25/at-the-behest-of-premier-ralph-klein-the-provincial-legislative-assembly-of-alberta-canada-is-dissolved-and-elections-called-for-novembe.md)
-_Context: Ralph Klein, Alberta, re-elected, Legislative Assembly, Premier of Alberta_
+_Context: Ralph Klein, Alberta, Premier of Alberta, Legislative Assembly, re-elected_

 ##### Tensions
 ### [ Tensions remain high in French Polynesia as the Leadership remains in doubt.
 The Legislative Assembly failed to sit on Monday 25 October.
 Gaston Flosse, elected President on 22 October, attempted to enter the Presidential palace on the weekend but was met by closed gates. ](/news/2004/10/25/tensions-remain-high-in-french-polynesia-as-the-leadership-remains-in-doubt-the-legislative-assembly-failed-to-sit-on-monday-25-october-g.md)
-_Context: Tensions, Gaston Flosse, French Polynesia_
+_Context: French Polynesia, Tensions, Gaston Flosse_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: A roadside bomb kills a U.S. soldier and wounds five others in western Baghdad.
 Hospital officials say five civilians are killed from U.S. snipers in the western city of Ramadi.
 In Kirkuk, a roadside bomb kills an Iraqi civilian.
 An Estonian soldier is killed and five wounded in a bomb blast in Baghdad.
 A mortar lands on an Iraqi National Guard checkpoint north of Baghdad, killing an Iraqi civilian.
 In Mosul, a car bomb kills a tribal leader and two civilians. ](/news/2004/10/25/conflict-in-iraq-a-roadside-bomb-kills-a-u-s-soldier-and-wounds-five-others-in-western-baghdad-hospital-officials-say-five-civilians-are.md)
-_Context: Estonia, sniper, Mosul, Conflict in Iraq, Ramadi, Iraq, Mortar, Iraqi National Guard, Kirkuk, Baghdad_
+_Context: Mosul, Estonia, Kirkuk, Iraqi National Guard, Iraq, Mortar, sniper, Baghdad, Ramadi, Conflict in Iraq_

 ##### Yasser Arafat
 ### [ Yasser Arafat undergoes minor exploratory surgery for stomach pains and vomiting. ](/news/2004/10/25/yasser-arafat-undergoes-minor-exploratory-surgery-for-stomach-pains-and-vomiting.md)
-_Context: Yasser Arafat, surgery_
+_Context: surgery, Yasser Arafat_

 ##### Pitcairn Island
 ### [ Six men from Pitcairn Island, including mayor Steve Christian, are convicted of sexual offences involving women and girls as young as 12.
 The island has a population of 47, mainly descendants of the "Bounty" crew. ](/news/2004/10/25/six-men-from-pitcairn-island-including-mayor-steve-christian-are-convicted-of-sexual-offences-involving-women-and-girls-as-young-as-12-t.md)